corezoid/documentation/en/quick-start/README.md

 **Call Process** node consists of such components:

-1. **Process** - field of selecting a process, where the task will be sent to
+1. **Process** - field of selecting a process, where the task will be sent to.
 2. **Send all parameters** - enable this checkbox if you want to send all the task's data to the subprocess.
 3. List of parameters that are getting sent to the subprocess.
 If **Send all parameters** checkbox is enabled, then the list can be expanded with optional parameters that were not present originally.